News

 • Insights into patient-doctor communication and the behavioural effects of fatigue.

-The symposium fostered cross-disciplinary discussion, with a Q&A session and networking event aimed at building collaborations between students, researchers, and industry professionals.
+The symposium fostered cross-disciplinary discussion, with a networking event aimed at building collaborations between engineers, scientists and industry.

-Intercalation, which allows medical students to take a year out of their core training to pursue additional qualifications, is seen as a valuable route to building professional skills in multidisciplinary research, health informatics, and leadership.
-These competencies are increasingly essential for clinical academic careers, including applications to the Academic Foundation Programme (AFP) and beyond.
+Intercalation, which allows students to take a year out of medical school to pursue a research led degree is seen as a valuable route to building professional skills in inter-disciplinary research, business and leadership.
+These competencies are increasingly essential for clinical academic careers, including sub-speciality training for applications to the Academic Foundation Programme.

-Health Education England (HEE) is encouraging medical students to embrace research and innovation by intercalating MSc degrees as part of their education, according to its latest mandate (sections 6.48–6.56).
-The move is part of a broader strategy to develop a future workforce equipped with the research skills and insights highlighted in national reviews such as the Keogh Mortality Review.
+Health Education England (HEE) is encouraging medics to embrace research and innovation by intercalating at MSc level as part of the education pathway, according to its latest mandate (sections 6.48–6.56).
+The move is part of a broader strategy to develop a future workforce equipped with the research skills and insights highlighted in the Keogh Mortality Review.

 Queen Mary supports this initiative by offering intercalated BSc and MSc programmes.
 These degrees are eligible to be counted towards the qualifying year for NHS bursary funding, potentially easing financial pressures.
-With postgraduate qualifications becoming more important for subspecialty training, intercalation offers students an advantage in a competitive field.
+With postgraduate qualifications becoming more important for subspecialty training, and offers an advantage in a competitive field.

-A University spokesperson said: "As postgraduate qualifications and interdisciplinary expertise become central to modern healthcare, events like this underscore the critical role of intercalation in preparing doctors for the future NHS."
+Dr Tina Chowdhury who is the School's intercalated programme director said: "As postgraduate qualifications in interdisciplinary research become central to digital healthcare, events like the symposium underscore the critical role of intercalation in preparing doctors for the NHS."

 Contact:Tina Chowdhury